IBMStreams/streamsx.tutorial.teda/docs/1.0.2/Module-8/index.markdown

 Open the configuration file **teda.demoapp/Resources/config/groups.cfg** in the Project Explorer.

 According to the requirements, you have three MSCs; each of them has its own group.
 Each group has a configuration line in the file.
-Additionally, one **default** line must exist for all not explicitly mentioned cases.
+One **default** line must exist for all not explicitly mentioned cases.
 Each of these uncommented lines contains a set of parameters.

 The first parameter contains the Group identifier, which comes from the `groupId` attribute.